Phone/fax: +44 (0)1722 716 167

 D included

 After meeting by midday at Marco Polo airport, we have a short road transfer to Padua.
-An introductory walk takes us through the lovely oval piazza of Prato della Valle, with its statues and pools, laid out in 1775, and into the Oratory of St. George to admire the beautifully preserved 14C frescoes of the lives of St. George, St. Catherine and St. Lucy.
+An introductory walk takes us through the lovely oval piazza of Prato della Valle, with its statues and pools, laid out in 1775, and into the Oratory of St. George to admire the vivid 14C frescoes of the lives of St. George, St. Catherine and St. Lucy.
 We visit the venerated pilgrimage site of the Basilica of St Anthony, before settling into our very comfortable and welcoming 4-star historic hotel in the heart of mediaeval Padua.
 Before dinner, we enjoy an aperitivo in the neo-classical Caffè Pedrocchi (1831), haunt of intellectuals and politicians and a symbol of Padua, once famous because its doors never closed.

 DAY 2